martingtaylor/stine/README.md

 |Run Time            |

 All of the above fields are fields within the Albums tables and can ommited without affecting the overal design or function.
-All these fields can be easily be added to the application, time permitting.
+All these fields could be easily be added to the application, time permitting.

 Removing the unimplemented fields gives a revised ERD diagram:
 ![STINE ERD2](https://github.com/martingtaylor/stine/blob/main/stine2.png)